kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 The result: I applied for less than half the amount jobs this time.
 Plus, I found a job a bit faster.

-I hired by Blue Cross Blue Shield in under three weeks...that's <i>less</i> than the month it took me to get the Chase job. <i>And</i> I turned down two other job offers along the way!
+I got hired by Blue Cross Blue Shield in under three weeks...that's <i>less</i> than the month it took me to get the Chase job. <i>And</i> I turned down two other job offers along the way!

 <h2>The six things I learned</h2>
 As I went through all of this, I discovered six things: